-One of my favorite recipe books and websites is Sarah Britton’s My New Roots I am excited to share this with you and am featuring and nourishing and nutritious vegan and gluten free recipe that is comforting in any season.
+One of my favorite recipe books and websites is Sarah Britton’s the My New Roots I am excited to share this with you and am featuring and nourishing and nutritious vegan and gluten-free recipe that is comforting in any season.

 - 1 c sunflower seeds

 - 2 t Chia seeds